jthack/hydeout/_posts/2022-08-18-unpredictable-idors.md

 So an "unpredictable ID" is anything used as an ID that isn't able to be predicted.
 It's most often a UUID, such as `0e925156-1dce-11ed-861d-0242ac120002`.
 But it could also be a concatenation of a random value and a unix timestamp or any other number of things.

 ### The debate
 IDORs are a fairly common bug.
 They can be nearly any severity.
-Read-only IDORs to leak email addresses of other users might be a low.
+For example, read-only IDORs to leak email addresses of other users might be a low.
 Read/write IDORs on user objects for other organizations would be a Critical on most programs.

-This is the argument I'm hoping to conclusively end: How should a report should be handled when there is an IDOR, but the ID required in the request is unpredictable?
+This is the question we'll answer below: How should a report should be handled when there is an IDOR, but the ID required in the request is unpredictable?

-This isn't a problem for hackers to create a POC.
+Finding the bug and creating a POC isn't a problem for bug hunters or pentesters.
 They can use a second account to get the unpredictable ID for the first user to test the vulnerability.
 Here's the issue.
 A triager will often say "But how would the attacker get the ID?"

 I'm glad you asked.